EVman88/ELK-Project/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
 - Filebeat monitors the log files or locations that you specify, collects log events, and forwards them for indexing.
+You would use filebeat to collect all logs.
-- Metricbeat is used to gather metrics and statistics from servers running on the server and from the operating system
+- Metricbeat is used to gather metrics and statistics from servers running on the server and from the operating system.
+You could use metricbeat to gather statistics of all servers.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: